serphacker/serposcope/BUILD-INSTRUCTIONS.md

 When you code, you want to stay in [superdevmode](http://www.ninjaframework.org/documentation/basic_concepts/super_dev_mode.html).
 It allows hot reloading of the classes when you edit code in your IDE (so you don't have to restart serposcope to see changes).

-This how to start serposcope in superdevmode :
+To start serposcope in superdevmode go in the **serposcope/web/** folder and run the following command :

 ```
 mvn ninja:run \